5 Salon Branding and Marketing Strategies You Can Start Immediately

 Something as simple as a short, handwritten postcard thanking your client with each visit — especially each return visit — can go a long way toward cementing your long-term relationship with them.

 Sending birthday cards and personalized cards on major holidays is also an excellent way to help your customer service stand out and build goodwill.

-Plus, you can take the opportunity to write in a reminder to follow and tag you on social media!
-Those photo shoutouts will produce organic growth and humanize your brand.
+Plus, you can take the opportunity to write in a reminder to follow and tag you on Instagram!
+Those shoutouts will produce organic growth and humanize your brand.

 Starting email marketing campaigns sounds difficult and time-consuming, but it doesn’t have to be!
-It’s an easy marketing strategy to get the word out about exclusive discounts and deals, keep clients up-to-date on salon news and offerings, remind clients of lash cleansing tips and tricks, discuss latest trends (like volume lash extensions!) and your ability to offer them, and even market new products.
+It’s an easy marketing strategy to get the word out about exclusive discounts and deals, keep clients up-to-date on salon news and offerings, remind clients of lash cleansing tips and tricks, discuss latest trends (like M curls!) and your ability to offer them, and even market new products — all from your couch.

 Emails are highly cost effective, and many more people retain and check email accounts than use social platforms.
 Emails are also an excellent way to siphon even more traffic towards your website and social media channels.